-The iconic Laguna de Los Tres hike to the the foot of Mt.
-Fitz Roy has some of the most spectacular views in Patagonia.
+The iconic Laguna de Los Tres hike to the foot of Mt.
+Fitz Roy (Cerro Fitz Roy) is one of our favorite hikes in Patagonia.
+Also known as the Fitzroy Hike this strenuous hiking route rewarded us with jaw-dropping views of lakes and mountains.
 Laguna de Los Tres is a turquoise lake at the base of Mt.
-Fitz Roy in Los Glaciares National Park close to the village El Chalten.
+Fitz Roy in Los Glaciares National Park close to the village of El Chalten.

 How Long is the Laguna de Los Tres Hike?